anhhchu/anhhchu/README.md

 ✨ When I grew up, not many girls were encouraged to study engineering, science or technology.
 I had both of my bachelors and masters in Business, and later on realized that technology is where my career path should be.
 I believe in life-long professional development, and that I can learn anything with hard work and dedication no matter how late I start.

 👩🏻‍💻 I’m currently working on ETL data pipeline using Big Data tools, Databases and Data warehouse on GCP and Azure.
-My tech stacks are Python, SQL, Linux, PySpark, Airflow, and BigQuery.
+My tech stacks are Python, SQL, Linux, PySpark, Airflow, Tableau, BigQuery and Dataproc

 🌱 I’m learning Ruby on Rails and back-end web development stacks at the moment